 Why Do Betta Fish Die Suddenly

-Betta fish are prone to several serious illnesses that can cause them to die suddenly.
+Throughout their life cycle, betta fish are prone to several serious illnesses that can cause them to die suddenly.
 However, when illness is caught in time, you can often provide treatments successfully.

 Some illnesses that you need to look out for are:

 - Fin Rot – Betta fin rot is a bacterial infection that causes the fins and tail to rot away.
 Fin rot is often caused by dirty water and can be treated with antibiotics.